CormacC30/testapp-threepilars-UWL/README.md

 User workload monitoring is used to store user metrics.
 The cluster logging and loki operators are used to collect and store logs.
-The Opentelemetry collector is used to colect traces.
+The Opentelemetry collector is used to collect traces.
 Tempo is used to store traces.
 The cluster observability operator manages the UIPlugins.